 Is English Language ability an important criterion for selection?
 No, English language proficiency or fluency is not as important as interest or commitment to serving others.

 What kind of work do Lingnan Chan Fellows do while in the United States?
-Lingnan Chan Fellows spend the majority of their days working at nonprofit community organizations either in Los Angeles or the Bay Area.
+Lingnan Chan Fellows spend the majority of their days working at nonprofit community organizations.
 Fellows assist by providing direct or indirect services.
 Examples of direct service are offering classes for seniors in elderly homes, providing legal advice to immigrants, or encouraging high school students from disadvantaged communities to apply to college.
 Indirect services might include writing reports, drafting grant proposals, writing questionnaire surveys, and other administrative tasks.
 Different organizations have different needs and it is the job of the Chan Fellow to find a way to make a meaningful contribution.

 What are "nonprofit organizations?"
 Nonprofit organizations work for the public good.
 They work in all fields: environment, education, arts, health and law, and often seek to assist the disadvantaged.
 Examples of such organizations include hospitals, homeless shelters, youth groups, museums, and many other organizations in every community.
 In the United States, six percent of all organizations are non-profits.
 Often, nonprofit organizations are referred to as NGOs (non-governmental organizations).

 The Lingnan Chan Fellowships sound very challenging.
 What are the most challenging aspects of the program?
 The program puts the Fellows in very unfamiliar situations and settings.
 Fellows spend their days in different work environments and live in homestays.
 In both settings, there may be different expectations, habits and even goals.
-Lingnan Chan Fellows are sometimes assigned to work in disadvantaged neighborhoods and find it unsettling to travel to and work in the rougher areas of Los Angeles and the Bay Area.
+Lingnan Chan Fellows are sometimes assigned to work in disadvantaged neighborhoods and find it unsettling to travel to and work in the rougher areas.
 Finally, Fellows work and live independently and may find it difficult to adjust to living in the U.S. under these circumstances.
 However, in facing these new challenges, Lingnan Chan Fellows gain deep new insights into American culture and customs, the role and function of community service organizations within the U.S., and themselves.

 Do Lingnan W.T.
 Chan Fellows have the freedom to create their own projects or are they assigned to specific projects by their host organizations?
 The hope is to match each Fellow with an organization's needs.
 In some cases, the organizations seek out Fellows who can implement new programs.
 In these cases, the Lingnan Chan Fellows have created new programs.
 As examples, former Lingnan Chan Fellows have developed Chinese culture classes for young people, computer classes for seniors, and written new grant proposals.
 In other cases, the organization needs assistance on ongoing projects.
 Examples of ongoing support offered by Lingnan Chan Fellows include outreach to young people and immigrant workers, researching environmental law cases, and assisting with ongoing housing programs.